Spanning k-trees and distance spectral radius in graphs: Introduction

 Brouwer and Haemers \cite{BH} described some sufficient conditions, by means of the adjacency eigenvalues and Laplacian eigenvalues, for a graph to have a perfect matching.
 Up to now, much attention has been paid to this topic, and we refer the reader to \cite{CGH,LZ,O,ZLp}.
-Lots of researchers posed some sufficient conditions to guarantee the existence of $[1,2]$-factors in graphs by using various parameters, such as the degree conditions \cite{AEKKM,Zd,ZB}, the binding number \cite{ZBP,L}, the neighborhood condition \cite{ZSL,Zp}, the isolated toughness \cite{GCW,ZWX,WZi}, the independence number \cite{Wp}, and the sun toughness \cite{ZWB}.
-Some results on $[a,b]$-factors or fractional $[a,b]$-factors of graphs were derived by Kouider \cite{K}, Kouider and Lonc \cite{KL}, Wang and Zhang \cite{WZo,WZr}, Zhou et al. \cite{ZL,ZLX,Za1,Za2,Zr,ZXS}.
-Ding, Johnson and Seymour \cite{DJS}, Gargano, Hammar, Hell, Stacho and Vaccaro \cite{GHHSV}, Neumann and Eduardo \cite{NE} studied the existence of a spanning tree with a given parameter in a connected graph.
+Lots of researchers posed some sufficient conditions to guarantee the existence of $[1,2]$-factors in graphs by using various parameters, such as the degree conditions \cite{AEKKM,Zd}, the binding number \cite{L}, the independence number \cite{Wp,ZSL2,WZi}, the isolated toughness \cite{GCW,Zs} and others \cite{ZZS,ZSL1,ZWB}.
+Some results on $[a,b]$-factors or fractional $[a,b]$-factors of graphs were derived by Kouider \cite{K}, Kouider and Lonc \cite{KL}, Wang and Zhang \cite{WZs}, Wu \cite{Wa}, Zhou et al. \cite{ZL,ZPX,ZPX1,Za1,ZZs,Zr,ZZL}.
+Ding, Johnson and Seymour \cite{DJS}, Gargano, Hammar, Hell, Stacho and Vaccaro \cite{GHHSV} studied the existence of a spanning tree with a given parameter in a connected graph.
 Kyaw \cite{Kyaw} showed a degree and neighborhood condition for a connected graph to admit a spanning $k$-tree.
 Neumann-Lara and Rivera-Campo \cite{NR} presented an independence number condition for the existence of a spanning $k$-tree in a connected graph.

 Very recently, Gu and Liu \cite{GL} discovered a sufficient condition for a spanning $k$-tree in a connected graph by using Laplacian eigenvalues.
 Fan, Goryainov, Huang and Lin \cite{FGHL} obtained two sufficient conditions for a connected graph to possess a spanning $k$-tree by using adjacency spectral radius and signless Laplacian spectral radius, respectively.
-Along this line, we take into consideration this problem with respect to the distance spectral radius in this paper.
+Along this line, we extends the existing body of knowledge on spanning $k$-trees by focusing on the distance spectral radius, a less traditional measure compared to the usual adjacency or Laplacian spectral radius.
+This novel approach can enrich the spectral graph theory and its applications in studying the structural properties of graphs.
+The study of spanning $k$-trees is significant in various applications, such as network design, where ensuring certain connectivity properties is crucial.
+The paper's results can provide new tools for analyzing and designing such networks.